laythm/LMYFrameWorkMVC/readme.md

 <p>LMYFrameWorkMVC<br>
-a mvc framework built with many technologies and many smart solutions to make development easier,   and it has many modules such as real time chatting , many plugins wrappers ,many helpers, data table search sorting,   site is responsive 100%</p>
+a mvc framework built with many technologies and many smart solutions to make development easier,   and it has many modules such as real time chatting , many plugins wrappers ,many helpers, data table search sorting,   site is responsive 100%/<br>
-<p>this framework has the solutions for the most common development issues,just download it and start develop ur appplication         restore the DB From DAL\Backups\08022017.rar</p>
+this framework has the solutions for the most common development issues,just download it and start develop ur appplication         restore the DB From DAL\Backups\08022017.rar/<br>
-<p>user name : admin   password:admin</p>
+user name : admin   password:admin/<br>
-<p>lmyframework features:<br>
+lmyframework features:<br>
+-authentication and authorization is fully implemented with group managment module.<br>
 -error loging “using Elmah”.<br>
 -real time application “using signalr”.<br>
 -error,warning,succes,info messages.<br>